DellieKate/ISK1001_Assessment3/feedback_log.md

 - create separate section for internal or recieving feedback
 ----

+### **Entry #1: Internal Security & Documentation Review** [04/09/2025]
+Contributers and reviewers: Dylan Esteban, Kate Mendoza, George Vasiliadis

+#### Findings:
+As this application handles sensitive patient data, we conducted an internal audit of the application's codebase to identify potential security vulnerabilities and ethical concerns.
+In doing so, we have identified several key ethical and security considerations based principally on the Australian Privacy Principles (APPs):

+1. Data Security: The current version exports patient data to an unencrypted CSV file, posing a risk if the file is accessed by unauthorised users (violates APP 11).
+2. Access Control: The application lacks a login system, meaning there is no way to verify if a user is an authorised doctor or receptionist.
+3. Data Integrity: There is currently no feature to edit or correct a patient's details, which could lead to incorrect medical recommendations if a mistake is made during data entry (violates APP 10).
+4. Lack of Consent Mechanism (APP 3, APP 5): There is currently no process for confirming patient consent prior to data entry.
+A prompt for user verification and consent is recommended.

+To view view our analysis of these considerations with respect to industry standard legal and ethical frameworks, as well as our remediation strategies and action items, please refer to the [ETHICS_SECURITY.md](ETHICS_SECURITY.md)

 #### **Giving Feedback 1 Checklist: Group x [name 1, 2, 3]:**
 ----
 ##### **README Review**